nathan-at-least/zec-coin-polling/README.md

   - `<string>` - If the associated entry in `poll-questions` has an `other-prompt` field that is not null, then this vote entry constitutes a free-form response to the question.
 If the `other-prompt` is `null`, then this vote cast memo is rejected due to the `strictness rule`.
   - Any other value causes the vote cast memo to be rejected due to the `strictness rule`.

 **Encoding Issues:** The encoded `vote cast memo` must fit into a single Zcash encrypted memo.
 This means large polls or votes with long free-form answers may be too long to successfully use this system.
+Tools and wallets that generate this memo should minimize the JSON size by removing all syntactical whitespace.

 ## Tools